 Teaching/Research Interests: Teaching Bangla as a second language

 Geographic Research Area: India, China, Ukraine, Fiji, and United States

 Teaching/Research Interests: Historic cements, modernist architecture, cultural exchange, and sustainable development

 Andrew H. and James S. Tisch Distinguished University Professor

 Teaching/Research Interests: Agricultural biotechnology, intellectual property, international agriculture, international development, and plant breeding and genetics

 Patrick is a PhD student in Asian literature, religion, and culture, who works as an intellectual historian of Sanskrit knowledge systems.

 Director, South Asia Program

-Iftikhar Dadi is an associate professor in the Department of the History of Art and Visual Studies.
+Iftikhar Dadi is a professor in the Department of the History of Art and Visual Studies.